jerryzhao173985/reference_model/verif/conformance/README.md

 * "specifics" - optional dictionary of params with lists of values, tests that meet any of these "specifics" will be selected and kept (even using "post_sparsity")
 * "groups" - optional list of parameters that should be considered as a grouping of tests and treated as one test for "sparsity" and "specifics"
 * "num_errorifs" - optional value of error_if tests to keep per error_if case, the default is 1

-or for other select criteria it defaults to the old test select (more information for each entry in `test_select.py`):

-* "params" - optional dictionary with mappings of parameter names to the values to select
-* "permutes" - optional list of parameter names to be permuted
-* "preselected" - optional list of dictionaries containing parameter names and pre-chosen values
-* "sparsity" - optional dictionary of parameter names with a sparsity value
-* "exclude_patterns" - optional list of regex's whereby each match will not be considered for selection.
-Exclusion happens BEFORE test selection (i.e. before permutes are applied)
-* "errorifs" - optional list of ERRORIF case names to be selected after exclusion (negative tests)